Ircama/hostp2pd/README.md

 # This is an example of P2P persistent group:
 network={                                               # Network profile
         ssid="DIRECT-PP-group"                          # Name of the persistent group saved on the Android phone and shown within the AP names;
-                                                        # use any name in place of "PP-group" and keep the "DIRECT-" prefix.
+                                                        # use any name in place of "PP-group" and keep the "DIRECT-xx-" prefix.
         mode=3                                          # WPAS MODE P2P-GO
         disabled=2                                      # Persistent P2P group
         psk="mysecretpassword"                          # Password used when connecting to the AP (unrelated to P2P-GO enrolment, which is done via WPS)